jingtaozhang18/k8s-playground/README.md

 ## Architecture

-The overall structure is shown in the figure below
+The overall structure is shown in the figure below.

 ![](imgs/architecture.png)